afrendeiro/afr_wp_theme/README.md

-afr
+WP_labnotebook
 ============
-A wordpress theme featuring an electronic lab notebook
+An electronic lab notebook based on wordpress
 ------------
-This theme is intended for researchers who wish to have an electronic record of their scientific research (such as [me](http://andre-rendeiro.me)).
+This wordpress theme is intended for researchers who wish to have an electronic record of their scientific research (such as [me](http://andre-rendeiro.me)).

 It provides a **Lab Notebook completely independent of a blog**, which might exist or not.

-'afr' is a Wordpress theme based on the [Bare Responsive template](http://www.hongkiat.com/blog/wordpress-responsive-template/).
+'WP_labnotebook' is based on the [Bare Responsive template](http://www.hongkiat.com/blog/wordpress-responsive-template/).

 # Lab notebook